dzek69/queue-system/tutorials/02advanced.md

 task.isCancelled();
 ```

-> For information about cancelling ongoing tasks see: {@tutorial 04cancelling}.
+> For information about cancelling ongoing tasks see: {@page 04cancelling.md}.

 ## Getting tasks list from the queue